cloudscom/hash-and-encode-go/README.md

 # Running
 Only standard Go libraries and a Go runtime environment are required.
-Build the executable in the usual way - 'go build' Execute the test - './test'
+Build the executable in the usual way - 'go build' Execute the test - 'sh test' or make *test* executable and './test'